 Funded by Horizon 2020, DE-ENIGMA develops robot technology to help autistic children with their learning.

 Autism affects more than 5 million people in the EU.
 DE-ENIGMA technology will help autistic children gain social and emotional skills, promoting their inclusion.

-Attendees will meet Zeno, the DE-ENIGMA robot.
-Participants can play a game and find out how Zeno can change autistic children's lives, and will have the opportunity to ask DE-ENIGMA researchers and autism experts about the future of autism therapy and education.
-They'll also be happy to share data from the testing phase.
+Attendees had a chance to meet Zeno, the DE-ENIGMA robot.
+Participants could play a game and find out how Zeno can change autistic children's lives, and had the opportunity to ask DE-ENIGMA researchers and autism experts about the future of autism therapy and education, researchers who were also be happy to share data from the testing phase.

 Hello Ruby: My First Computer

 Our world is run by computers.
 Many homes have more than a hundred of them, hiding in intelligent products we take for granted.
 Let's peek inside.

 My First Computer is an introduction to these amazing and complicated machines.
 Brought to you by Hello Ruby, the world’s most whimsical way to learn about technology, computers and computational thinking.

 Hello Ruby is all about curiosity, playfulness and logic.
 Hello Ruby provides tools for kids, parents and educators to learn to understand computing in a fun and creative way.
 In an increasingly technical world we need to make STE(A)M* education more approachable, colourful and diverse.

 The EU Presidency Translator instantly translates texts, documents, and websites between Estonian and English.

 Designed to complement Estonia's e-government platform during the country's 2017 Presidency of the Council of the European Union, it features the world’s first neural machine translation (NMT) system between Estonian and English.